Don’t be a victim of cybercrime

 The first the user will probably be aware of the infection is when the ransom note is displayed, requesting payment in Bitcoins.
 However, the damage has long since been done and it will now be a case of damage limitation.

 There are two options if you become a victim and do not have adequate measures in place.
 The first option is to restore the affected data from a recent back-up.
 This may be a lengthy process and can take up to 2 days meaning a significant period of inactivity for your staff, and great disruption to your business.

 The second option – and one not generally recommended – is to pay the ransom.
 These ransoms can be excessive (often thousands of pounds) and there is no guarantee that your data will be unlocked at all, let alone in a timely manner.

 For many businesses, mitigating the risks entirely is pretty much impossible.
 Human error is a continual factor in CrypoLocker infections, and with modern email demands and other online factors, it is hard to be certain that staff are always vigilant and aware of the risks.

 How can Akita help?

 Our approach to providing enhanced protection and risk management is unique.
-By undertaking a dedicated site visit to analyse the current set up, we can propose a suite of recommended improvements to provide increased detection, user awareness, improved administration, and risk management.
+By undertaking a Security Audit, we can propose a suite of recommended improvements to provide increased detection, user awareness, improved administration, and risk management.

 Call us now